 Section 2.
 The Senate shall consist of a minimum of three Senators from the faculty of each Palmetto College Campus.
-One additional Senator will be elected for each one hundred (100) full-time equivalent students above three hundred (300) enrolled for the fall semester.
-Specifically, a campus with a fall enrollment of at least four hundred (400) full-time equivalent students will elect four Senators, a campus with at least five hundred (500), five Senators, and so on.
+One additional Senator will be elected for each one hundred (100) full-time equivalent students above three hundred (300) enrolled for the previous fall semester, as reported to the South Carolina Commission on Higher Education (CHE).
+Specifically, a campus with the previous year's fall enrollment of at least four hundred (400) full-time equivalent students will elect four Senators, a campus with at least five hundred (500), five Senators, and so on.
 Each campus shall establish and publish rules and procedures governing the election of its members to the Senate and the filling of vacancies.
 At the first election of the members to the Senate, each campus shall designate terms of one, two, or three years for its members so that approximately one-third of its members will be allotted each of the terms.
 Thereafter, members elected to the Senate shall have terms of three years, unless chosen to fill unexpired terms.
 Each campus also will elect one or more Alternate Senators for a one-year term.
 An Alternate will substitute for a Senator in the event that the Senator is unable to attend a meeting of the Senate.
 No Palmetto College Campus may have more than nine Senators.
 If campus enrollment decreases, compliance with the rule for appropriate number of Senators shall be accomplished by attrition.